Career Discovery Week

 Career-Connected Learning

-Examples of previous Career Discovery Week activities include:
+Career Discovery Week Activities

-JPMorgan Chase & Co. – Students participated in technology-themed career development programs, joined a build-a-thon with employee volunteers and met with the data and analytics team to learn about their work.
+JPMorgan Chase & Co. – Students participated in technology-themed career development programs, joined a build-a-thon with employee volunteers, and met with the data and analytics team to learn about their work.

 NBA/WNBA – Students learned about a career in sports, how to build their personal and professional brand, and what the business of basketball looks like.